TheSmartLocal.com Full-Time Jobs

 Our canteen area and kitchen, with a fully stocked pantry!

-We pay our interns above the market rate, ranging from $700 to $900 a month.
+We pay our interns $700 to $900 a month depending on academic qualifications.
 This position also comes with a lot of perks from being spammed with invites to the latest events/openings and an abundance of free food - while doing what you love.
-We even send our best interns overseas for work, two of them just came back from Dubai!.
+We even send our best interns overseas for work, two of them just came back from Dubai!
 But don't get us wrong, if you're looking to just 'play', this is not the internship for you.
-We value interns who recognise there are also less fun parts to the job, like the days your butt and the chair become one from 9am to 6pm to rush out an article/video.
+We value interns who recognise there are also less fun parts to the job, like the days your butt and chair merge into one to rush out an article/video.
 And the importance of punctuality and hitting deadlines.
 We value applicants with a mature attitude towards work, who'll put in their 100% during their internship.

 WHADDUP SINGAPORE POLY!
 Our ex-interns turned full-timers Producer @mynameisfauzi and Deputy Editor @joycestarbean just visited SP to give a talk about internships!
 They were accompanied by fresh SP grad @renaecjc (an ex-intern with us) to share their internships experiences.
 Pssst...
 We are open towards holding career talks in schools so hit us up! ⯑ #tslintern